 Users will float between tools throughout their day, often without even realizing it.
 They build rhythms of shuffling through browser tabs, mastering the copy-paste, and if all else fails, dumping everything into Excel for some VLOOKUP wizardry.

-Each of your user's jobs to be done is potentially and probably an inter-product experience--to get the job done, they'll need to use multiple tools together.
+Each of your user's jobs to be done is potentially and probably a cross-product experience--to get the job done, they'll need to use multiple tools together.

-When your user asks you for an integration, they are actually asking you to provide a more seamless inter-product experience.
+When your user asks you for an integration, they are actually asking you to provide a more seamless cross-product experience.

 In all of these cases, a single person performs a single job that includes multiple software systems.
-The more seamless this inter-product experience, the more effectively the person does the job.
+The more seamless this cross-product experience, the more effectively the person does the job.

-Creating effective inter-product experiences is no easy task, but it can be massively differentiating and value-additive when accomplished.
+Creating effective cross-product experiences is no easy task, but it can be massively differentiating and value-additive when accomplished.

 You shouldn't eat the apple in one bite.
-Designing a fully-sophisticated inter-product experience is prohibitively difficult, because:
+Designing a fully-sophisticated cross-product experience is prohibitively difficult, because:

 But, you don't want to go at this gradual approach without a framework for where to start and where to end!

 The following describes a hierarchy of needs that can be used as such a framework.
-It helps to guide what you need to do when as you mature an inter-product experience from a mere request to a fully sophisticated, value add user experience.
+It helps to guide what you need to do when as you mature a cross-product experience from a mere request to a fully sophisticated, value add user experience.

 The hierarchy contains four layers.
 And, while you never stop investing in any of them, you are encouraged not to move up to the next layer without a sound foundation on the layer below.
 (Don't start wallpapering your second-floor bedroom if the first-floor walls aren't even up.)